Douglas Honnold: Career

 With Rex and fellow architect Piercy K. Reibsamen, he designed the Barclays Bank Building in Tarzana.
 They also designed the John K. Kenny Library at 5151 State University Drive on the campus of California State University, Los Angeles in 1969.
-Additionally, they designed the Campanile, or the Memorial Bell Tower, on the campus of Pomona College in Claremont in 1960-1961; ceramicist Malcolm Leland designed the grillework.
+Additionally, they designed the Campanile, or the Memorial Bell Tower, on the campus of Pomona College in Claremont in 1960–1961; ceramicist Malcolm Leland designed the grillework.
 They also designed the Northwestern Mutual Life Insurance Company Office Building at 888 West 6th Street in Downtown Los Angeles in 1973–1974.
 They also designed the Linder Plaza Office Building at 1,000 Wilshire Boulevard.
 They also designed the Hollywood-Wilshire Health Center at 5505 Melrose Avenue in Hollywood in 1968.

 With Rex, fellow architects Frederick Earl Emmons, Arthur Gallion, A. Quincy Jones, Maynard Lyndon and Raphael Soriano, he designed the San Pedro Community Hospital at 1300 West 7th Street in San Pedro, Los Angeles in 1958–1960.
 Meanwhile, Honnold, Rex and fellow architect Welton Becket designed the Centinela Valley Community Hospital in Inglewood, California, in 1961.
 In 1963, with fellow architects Richard Neutra, Herman Charles Light, Robert Evans Alexander and James R. Friend, they designed the County of Los Angeles Hall of Records Building at 320 West Temple Street in Los Angeles in 1963.

 Honnold declined the offer to design the Golden Arches of the McDonald's restaurant chain because brothers Richard and Maurice McDonald were too opinionated about the design.
 Instead, they hired architect Stanley Clark Meston.

 Personal life and death

-With his wife Elizabeth and their daughter, also named Elizabeth, Honnold resided at 245 South Burlingame Street in Brentwood, Los Angeles, which he designed in 1970.
+With his wife Elizabeth, often referred to as "Gilly" and their daughter, also named Elizabeth, Honnold resided at 245 South Burlingame Street in Brentwood, Los Angeles, which he designed in 1970.
+His wife had an affair with his business partner, the architect John Lautner and, after divorce, she married him in 1948 or 1950 (depending on the source).
+Lautner moved in her house to establish his studio and he took care of her daughter.
+They remained married until her death in 1978.
+Despite the scandal, Lautner and Honnold eventually reconciled and remained friends.

 Honnold died on March 14, 1974, in Los Angeles County, California, at the age of 72.
-After his death, his widow married architect John Lautner.